Mulpani Cricket Stadium: Construction

-In 2019, the construction work of the Mulpani Cricket Stadium will gain momentum as the land dispute has been resolved.National Sports Council has demanded रु 400 million from the government for the completion of the stadium.After completion, the 13,000-people capacity stadium will have an administrative block, swimming pool, academia and its practice ground, hostel and other facilities.
+In 2019, the construction work of the Mulpani Cricket Stadium will gain momentum as the land dispute has been resolved.National Sports Council has demanded रु 400 million from the government for the completion of the stadium.
+After completion, the 40,000-people capacity stadium will have an administrative block, swimming pool, academia and its practice ground, hostel and other facilities.

-In 2022, construction of stadium has started after almost 5 years of time gap.
+In 2022, construction of a new stadium began after almost 5 years delay.